Common Computer Questions*:

 remove them!
 During

 will notice an improvement in your computer performance.
 However, these programs are no guarantee all the spyware objects will be removed!
 Newer infections such as Rootkit's and others require a professional cleaning.
-If you need this done, it is inexpensive and possibly save the data on your hard drive.
+Also if you acquire a Ransomware or Cryprolocker infection, the ONLY way to recover your data is from your most recent backup!
 Contact us if you need this help!

 Q: I’d like to

 contact a member of the technical support team.
 How

 A: Please send an email directly